hemnath46/SLA/SLA Backend/React/my-app/README.md

              inside that file - Greetings. import it in app
            6. props - it is a property used to pass data from parent component to the child component
            7. events using camel case
+            props - props passing deeply through many components.

 Day 3:29/10/2025:
         state: state is special memory inside a component that can holds data which can change over time
         Hooks: hook is a special function used to  state management, lifecycle methods , side effects
-        usestate: usestate is a hook used to manage state. const [state, setState]=usestate
+        usestate: usestate is a hook used to manage state.
+        const [state, setState]=usestate
         events:action performed by user
         synthetic events: react wrap html events.